Joe Meek & The Blue Men “I Hear A New World”

 Hear A New World

-The music production and engineering for this recording was truly quite unique and visionary.
+The music production and engineering for this recording were unique and visionary.
 In a pre-synthesizer world, Meek used a wide array of homemade electronics and unique instruments to achieve a signature sound.
 Most notably, perhaps, was the Clavioline, a three-octave keyboard instrument somewhere between an organ and a simple analog synthesizer.
-The Clavioline handles many of the lead melodies on this record (Telstar too!).
-The Hawaiian guitar was widely used.
-Different types of echo effects (tape echo and chamber echo) are also used liberally, and to great effect.
-It is important to note that Meek recorded this, along with most of his productions, at his home recording studio in North London.
+The Clavioline handles many of the lead melodies on this record (as well as on “Telstar”).
+The Hawaiian guitar was another noticeable go-to instrument on this record.
+Different types of echo effects (tape echo and chamber echo) are also used liberally and to great effect.
+Meek recorded these sessions at his legendary home recording studio in North London, where he produced some of the most unique independent music in English history and sadly ended his own life in a murder-suicide at the age of 37.

 “The Bublight”